Ultrahigh breakdown current density of van der Waals One Dimensional $\mathrm{PdBr_2}$: Conclusions

 \section{Conclusions}

 We report successful synthesis of a new truely 1D vdW material, PdBr$_\mathrm{2}$, which shows a maximum aspect ratio of 5000 when exfoliated.
-FET characteristics on a single $PdBr_2$ nanowire confirmed the p-type behaviour with a very high hole mobility of around 6000 $cm^2V^{-1}s^{-1}$ and on-off ration $10^4$ when measured.
-DFT calculation suggested that Pd vacancy might be the possible origin of the \textit{p-type} conduction in PdBr$_\mathrm{2}$.
 Moreover, lower value of the current density in top-down geometry than that of the lateral configuration reveals the possible anisotropic band structure of the system.
 Also, high breakdown current density (200 MAcm$^{-2}$) indicates the use of PdBr$_2$ wire as a better interconnect than common metals in the semiconductor industry.
 These results provide a blueprint to explore this material with other vdW materials in $1D/2D$ or $1D/1D$ heterostructure based device applications.
 PdBr$_2$ nanowires and their magnetic hybrids, under spatial confinement (sub-micron or nanometer channel length), may provide ideal platform for studying exotic quantum states induced by Fermi surface instabilities and Kondo correlations.